-Music Director of Symphony Nova Scotia since 2002 and Principal Guest Conductor of the Cape Town Philharmonic Orchestra, Bernhard Gueller continues to be acclaimed for his interpretations, phrasing, and excitement he brings to the podium.
+Music Director of Symphony Nova Scotia from 2002 to 2018 and Principal Guest Conductor of the Cape Town Philharmonic Orchestra, Bernhard Gueller continues to be acclaimed for his interpretations, phrasing, and excitement he brings to the podium.
 According to Die Burger in Cape Town, “The rendition of the Rachmaninov Symphony No. 1 in D minor was full of passion with huge power and glow.
 Maestro Gueller’s excellent insight breathed life into the work.”
 And from Weekendspecial.co.za: “Gueller has established himself, over many years now, as a favoured conductor of both players and audiences, undoubtedly because of his carefully prepared but always musically rewarding performances.”

 Collaborations at a high level have been many, including some of Canada’s foremost musicians such as James Ehnes, Jan Lisiecki, Janina Fialkowska, Anton Kuerti, Jon Kimura Parker, and Marc-André Hamelin, along with other international stars such as Joshua Bell and Metropolitan Opera singers such as Pretty Yende and Johan Botha.